peppequint/wikiminds/README.md

 By up- or downvoting a comment you show your opinion on the validity of a comment.

+Up or downvoting can be done in two ways by the application.

+If the user has Javascript enabled the platform will make use of sockets and notify the user in real time about their action (either the number of upvotes changes or a message box is shown containing an error).

+If the user is not using a Javascript compatible device a regular GET route will be used for the up- or downvoting of a comment.
+The downside to this is that the page will have to reload which is worse for the application flow.

 ### Viewing your profile

 When logged in you can press the profile icon in the top right corner to view your profile.
 This will show you your details and the issues you have posted.

+### Viewing your favorites

+Nagivate to the favorites tab in the menu when logged in to view your favorites.
+This is also the place to delete issues from your favorites.

 ### Viewing someone else's profile